paulboutin/storybook/src/docs/sass/README.md

 Compiling this code for use in browsers is very simple using `sass`.
 No specific configurations are required.

+You can read more about this package [here](https://github.com/sass/sass)

 To be able to generate a corresponding bundle.css:

 - Ensure `node` v.12 or later is installed with `npm` package manager.
-- Run `npm i -g sass` to install webpack globally.
+- Run `npm install -g sass` to install webpack globally.
 - Run `sass sass/main.scss path/to/output/bundle.css --style compressed --no-source-map` to compile production-ready bundle.

 A precompiled version is already included in the /bundles folder of this zipfile.